by Wolfgang Corcoran-Mathe

 pointlessly, for control of every I/O domain.

 Back to the point.
-Some of the standard port operations that
+Some of the standard port operations that are

-ports.
 For example, some random sources (traditionally, though

 unfortunately) may block until sufficient entropy is available.
-With

-alert you of this situation.
+to alert you of this situation.
+Port positioning (described in

 The words “must”, “may”, etc., though not upper-cased in this SRFI, should be interpreted according to RFC 2119.